 The Ira A. Fulton Schools of Engineering joins more than sixty other universities in delivering this unique program for qualified undergraduate ASU engineering students.
 Students that gain admission into the program will work on curricular and co-curricular components to satisfy the program requirements.
 The Grand Challenges Scholars’ faculty and staff work closely with the undergraduate students to ensure their success in the program.

-Grand Challenge Scholars will complete coursework and/or experiential opportunities within the five components of the Grand Challenge Scholars Program (social consciousness, multicultural, viable business/entrepreneurship, multidisciplinary, and talent), as well as GCSP portfolio.
+Grand Challenges Scholars will complete coursework and/or experiential opportunities within the five components of the Grand Challenges Scholars Program (social consciousness, multicultural, viable business/entrepreneurship, multidisciplinary, and talent), as well as GCSP portfolio.

 Fulton Grand Challenges Scholars will develop an understanding that engineering solutions should primarily serve people and society reflecting social consciousness.
 Students complete service learning to develop this social consciousness and motivation to use their technical expertise to help solve societal problems.

 A student must demonstrate leadership in a significant project related to their grand challenge area for 80 service learning hours, OR enrolled in two semesters of the EPICS coursework.
 Service learning may be demonstrated via leadership roles in Engineers Without Borders, Bridges to Prosperity, engineering outreach, or other service learning opportunities that relate to engineering and to service learning.
 The Engineering Projects in Community Service (EPICS) classes (offered every semester for 1 credit) focus on designing innovative engineering solutions to solve real world problems for non-profit organizations.

-Fulton Grand Challenge Scholars will complete entrepreneurship courses and/or experiences to develop an understanding, of the necessity of a viable business model for solution implementation.
-Through these experiences, students will learn how to translate invention to innovation, and how to develop market ventures that scale to global solutions in the public interest.
+Fulton Grand Challenges Scholars will complete an entrepreneurship course or experience to develop an understanding of the necessity of a viable business model for solution implementation.
+Through the course or experience, students will learn how to translate invention to innovation, and how to develop market ventures that scale to global solutions in the public interest.
 Students will complete FSE 301: Entrepreneurship & Value Creation, a course that explores the fundamentals of technology entrepreneurship, with an emphasis on the practical issues typically encountered in starting up and operating a technology venture.
+If a student has completed another separate substantial entrepreneurship experience that aligns with their selected Grand Challenges theme, such as ASU Venture Devils, that experience may be approved as a substitute for FSE301.